 In November 2013, we opened an approximately 341,000 square foot outlet center at National Harbor in the Washington, D.C.
 Metro area that was developed through, and is owned by, a joint venture formed in May 2011.
-The joint venture has an outstanding interest-only construction loan of \$87.0 million with a maturity date of November 2019.
-The loan carries an interest rate of LIBOR + 1.65%.
-We are providing property management, marketing and leasing services to the joint venture.
+In December 2018, the National Harbor joint venture closed on a \$95.0 million mortgage loan with a fixed interest rate of approximately 4.6% and a maturity date of January 2030.
+The proceeds from the loan were used to pay off the \$87.0 million construction loan with an interest rate of LIBOR + 1.65%, which had an original maturity date of November 2019.
+The joint venture distributed the incremental net loan proceeds of \$7.4 million equally to the partners.